Akarsh-01/DSA_practice/README.md

 3: 1 to N without loop (same)\
 4: N to 1 without loop\
 5: Sum of First N Numbers\
-6: Factorial Numbers Not Greater Than N
+6: Factorial Numbers Not Greater Than N\
+7: Reverse an Array